karlkastner/environmental-spatial-pattern-formation/readme.txt

-Source code for reproducing analysis, tables and figures of the accompanying manuscript.
+Source code for reproducing model runs, tables and figures of the manuscript:
+"Formation of spatial vegetation patterns in heterogeneous environments" by Karl Kästner et al. submitted to Plos One.

 Requirement:
 - GNU/Linux (recommended operating system)